Fayth7/Loaner-API/ReadME.txt

 This app is built with nodeJs express framework and sql database.
 In the forntend i have used html css and bootstrap.

 This app can help keep record of customer who has taken loan.
 Admin can give loan by registering a customer with his information.
-Admin can add schemes to the system.
+Admin can add Loan Type to the system.

 Customer info: